transloadit/uppy/website/src/docs/dashboard.md

 Passed to the Status Bar plugin used in the Dashboard.

-By default, progress in Status Bar is shown as a simple percentage.
+By default, progress in Status Bar is shown as a percentage.
 If you would like to also display remaining upload size and time, set this to `true`.

 `showProgressDetails: false`: Uploading: 45% `showProgressDetails: true`: Uploading: 45%・43 MB of 101 MB・8s left